alajurczak/to-do-list-react/README.md

 - You can delete the whole tasks 🗑️
 - You can hide tasks that are done
 - You can mark all tasks as done ✅✅✅
+- You can add yours tasks 📝
+- You can download sample tasks if you want
+- In a separate tab you can read something about the author 🙌
+- You can read the details of your task 🔍

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).